WarlyFarly-Github/fry-engine-github/README.md

 * MacOS or Windows
 * [VS Code](https://code.visualstudio.com/Download)

-if you don't have vs code, you can always use TextEdit (MacOS) or Notepad (Windows)
+if you don't have vs code, you can always use TextEdit/TextWrangler (MacOS) or Notepad (Windows)